carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 ## Footnotes

-[^1]: I interviewed for a Joel Spolsky-owned company.
+[^joel]: I interviewed for a Joel Spolsky-owned company.
 I totally bombed it and I knew it right there and then.
 They didn't ask me this question, fyi :) He is, regardless, one of the most influential people on my reading lists, for both good and bad reasons.
 Clever guy, that Joel.
-[^2]: This means that we can access a `char` of the string directly.
+[^access]: This means that we can access a `char` of the string directly.
 This would be exactly like doing [`substr($string, $i, 1)`](http://php.net/substr);
-[^3]: Sorry, Windows, I'll not attend to you for now.
+[^windows]: Sorry, Windows, I'll not attend to you for now.
-[^4]: I had to type these out since they were pretty much invisible.
+[^invisible]: I had to type these out since they were pretty much invisible.
-[^5]: You would know this already, if you [had read](/images/didyoudoit.jpg) that [Joel Spolsky link](www.joelonsoftware.com/articles/Unicode.html) I left above on character encodings.
+[^doit]: You would know this already, if you [had read](/images/didyoudoit.jpg) that [Joel Spolsky link](www.joelonsoftware.com/articles/Unicode.html) I left above on character encodings.
-[^6]: Even my `vim` editor is starting to choke at this point.
+[^vim]: Even my `vim` editor is starting to choke at this point.
+[^arrays]: I keep using "array" and not "list" because these are different data types, strictly speaking.
+[^codepoints]: I purposefully left out the topic of "code-points", to not type this post forever.
+However, ["code points"](http://unicode.org/glossary/#code_point) are an abstraction layer between a glyph and how it's stored in memory.
+They are the most centric part of why Unicode is important.
+Before, if you read the resources, each glyph was assigned a number.
+This is not bad, but it limits the amount of glyphs to the maximum number you can hold in a single byte.
+Code points abstract this away, giving an assigned number to each glyph, and letting the machine store that number however it wants; in one byte, in two, in three... etc.